Microfiber Towel GSM Explained – What It Really Means

 Pick the Right GSM for the Job

-Use Everyday Microfiber Towels (300 GSM) for general detailing, and Softer Than Soft Towels (550 GSM) for delicate paint and coatings.
+Use Everyday Microfiber Towels (300 GSM) for general use and Softer Than Soft Towels (550 GSM) for final finishing.

 Buy Everyday Microfiber Shop Softer Than Soft

-• ❌ You don’t need 700 GSM towels for everyday detailing
+• Myth: You need 700 GSM towels for pro detailing

 Build Your Complete Towel Kit